aksommerville/ninelives/README.md

 ## TODO

+- [x] Rephrase sprite position as ints (x,y,w,h).
+They're mostly going to be the same size, and recording the center position is i think more trouble than it's worth.
-- [ ] Hero sprite: Spawn, motion, collisions, jump.
+- [x] Hero sprite: Spawn, motion, collisions, jump.
+- [ ] Proper jumping.
+- [ ] Flying.
 - [ ] Spikes.
 - [ ] Laser.
 - [ ] Lay eggs.
-- [ ] Use corpses as platforms.
+- [x] Use corpses as platforms.
 - [ ] Exit map.
 - [ ] With the core mechanics above implemented, make the call on removing text and hello.
 - [ ] Decorative mouse at start of each map.